 The Medical Women's Federation was founded in 1917 and is today the largest and most influential body of women doctors in the UK.

 Our aims are to advance the personal and professional development of women in medicine, to change discriminatory attitudes and practices and to work on behalf of women patients and their families.
-Great advances are being made in medicine, and as the number of women doctors rise, women have an increasingly important role to play in delivering NHS services to patients.
-This manifesto calls for fundamental changes to be made to the way in which women doctors are trained and employed in order to make the most of what they have to offer throughout their working lives, and to ensure they make as full a contribution to patient care as they are able to.
+Great advances are being made in medicine, and as the number of women doctors rise, women have an increasingly important role to play in delivering health services to patients.
+This manifesto calls for fundamental changes to be made to the way in which organisations train and employ staff in order to make the most of what the diverse workforce have to offer throughout their working lives, and to ensure that everyone makes as full a contribution to patient care as they are able to.
 This is of particular importance at the current time, when it is recognised that there is a real shortage of doctors in the UK, especially in the training grades.

 MWF aims to